customeros/customeros/SECURITY.md

 ## Supported Versions

-We always recommend using the latest version of Openline customerOS to ensure you get all security updates.
+We always recommend using the latest version of CustomerOS to ensure you get all security updates.

 ## Reporting a Vulnerability